hydro-informatics/hydro-informatics.github.io/pages/python-basics/gui.md

 {% include image.html file="py-tk-first.png" %}

-After calling the `mainloop()` method the window is in a *wait* state.
-That means, the window is waiting for `events` being triggered through user action action (e.g., a click on a button).
+After calling the `mainloop()` method, a window opens in a *wait* state.
+That means, the window is waiting for `events` being triggered through user action (e.g., a click on a button).
 This is called *event-driven programming*, where *event handlers* are called rather than a single linear flow of (*Python*) commands.

-For now, our window uses default values, for example for the window title, size and background color.
+For now, our window uses default values, for example, defaults for the window title, size and background color.
 These window properties can be modified with the `title`, `minsize` or `maxsize`, and `configure` attributes of the `top` parent window:

 ```python